Last updated

 Koodo

-Koodo is an MVNO operating on the Telus network, which reaches over 99% of Canadians and covers 37% of the map.
-Like Virgin Plus, Koodo’s 4G LTE network is slightly larger than Fido’s, with more coverage in the northern provinces.
-Also like Virgin Plus, Koodo offers 5G coverage to its customers, with several 5G plans available.
+Koodo is an MVNO operating on the Telus network, reaching over 99% of Canadians and covering 37% of the map.
+Similar to Virgin Plus, Koodo’s 4G LTE network is slightly larger than Fido’s, with more coverage in the northern provinces.
+Koodo is another MVNO that offers 5G coverage to its customers.

-Koodo’s 5G coverage reaches over 70% of Canadians, mostly in the metropolitan areas in the southern half of the country, with a footprint that’s nearly identical to Virgin Plus.
-Interestingly, 5G service is also available through Telus’ other flanker brand, Public Mobile, who offers prepaid 5G plans.
+Koodo’s 5G coverage reaches over 99% of Canadians, mostly in the metropolitan areas in the southern half of the country, with a footprint that’s nearly identical to Virgin Plus.
+Interestingly, 5G service is also available through Telus’ other flanker brand, Public Mobile, which offers prepaid 5G plans.

 Want to see the best Koodo 5G plans?
 Check out the most affordable options below.